Housing assistance programs.

 Homeowners have access to many other mortgage assistance programs both from HUD and other sources.
 It is always critical to ask for help prior to missing a payment.
 It is more likely to get help in averting a foreclosure as well as other housing assistance when starting early.

 No matter why someone is homeless there is assistance available.
 The first goal is to usually get the person off the streets into some form of stable environment.
-This is where transitional housing or shelters can be used.
+This is where transitional housing can be used.
 Most of these centers are run by local charity organizations.
 They not only provide the client a place to sleep, but often food, free medical care, case management, and other housing services are offered.

 The homeless, or families just getting over an eviction, will often find it impossible to come up with the cash to pay a rental deposit.
 In some cases, housing assistance can help people pay for their moving costs or deposits.
 The funding is very limited, and in almost all cases the applicant needs to provide the ability to pay their future costs on their own.
 Prospective tenants also need to have signed a lease for a home or apartment that is safe, affordable, and that meets a long list of other HUD established criteria.
 Locate help for paying security deposits.